 The WHAF Process Guide is another resource that provides an applied example of the WHAF tools in an analysis of the Crow Wing River Watershed.

 - Why Are Watershed Boundaries Important?

-- Use Case 1: Selecting the Major Watershed: Pine River Watershed
+- Use Example: The Pine River Watershed–Major Watershed Boundary

-- Use Case 2: Upstream and Downstream Connections: Managing Mussels in the St. Croix River
+- Use Example: Managing Mussels in the St. Croix River-Connecting Upstream and Downstream.

-Watershed boundaries are a challenge to understand and even more difficult to visualize or map.. until now!
-With WHAF's predefined boundaries and symbols you can display different watershed boundaries across spatial scales for any catchment in Minnesota in just 3 clicks of the mouse.
+Watershed boundaries are a challenge to understand and can be difficult to visualize or map.
+Use WHAF's predefined boundaries and symbols to help address this challenge.
+You can display different watershed boundaries for any location in Minnesota in a couple steps:

-Step 1: Click here to open this map in a new browser window.
+- Open the map above in a new browser window.

-- Pink outline: Local catchment that sends surface water to the point you selected.
+- Pink outline: Catchment; local land area that sends surface water to the point you selected.

-- Mask: Major river basin for the large river system connected to your location.
+- Mask: Major River Basin; the large river system connected to your location.